GregTJ/stable-fluids/README.md

-# n-D stable fluids
+# Py Stable Fluids
-An adaptation of Jos Stam's stable fluids to Python/NumPy with a slightly modified routine (no FFT.)
+An abridged adaptation of Jos Stam's stable fluids to Python with NumPy.
 ![](test.gif)

 Citations:\